rhorv/events-poc/README.md

 # Event processing POC

+## Disclaimer

+This project is meant to be used as a POC for structure and design.
+Adapters should NOT be used as-is in any production-like environment, should NOT be copy-pasted from this codebase.
+Interfaces on the other hand can be reused, and reasoned about in any way you feel appropriate (after slight adjustment to exception types where necessary)

 ## What this project is

 This small project is meant to be an implementation of a minimalistic